 In place of the factory marking UP/R with a counter clockwise arrow, ATA's discs have the counter clockwise arrow, but individual caps for UP and R. As much as it may seem common sense that the elevation adjustment is always on top, and the windage adjustment is always on the side, the marking UP/R can be confusing to new shooters.
 At the risk of being redundant, the ATA disc with the UP engraving is installed on top (for elevation), the disc with R engraving is installed on the right side (for windage).

 ATA is shipped as a pair of caps and discs (one with UP and a counter clockwise pointing arrow engraved, and another with R and a counter clock wise pointing arrow engraved).
 QPQ black caps can be paired with either polished or the more discreet bead blasted stainless steel discs for improved contrast with the black caps.
-Also included are two extra ATA internal O rings (ATA caps ship with lubricated O rings installed).
-Additional spare pair of lubricated O rings are available as an option.
+ATA caps ship with lubricated O rings installed, additional spare pair of lubricated O rings are available as an option.

 ATA is proudly made in USA.
 U.S. Patent No. 11,054,218